 New York Design 100 Award, Silver, 2015

-The Switzer Group was retained by IBM to design Watson’s new 150,000 SF home in Manhattan’s Silicon Alley.
-Transforming floors four through eight of Fumihiko Maki’s glass and steel structure at 51 Astor Place, The Switzer Group created an incubator for new applications of IBM’s breakthrough cognitive computing technology, and a design studio for next-generation programs, software and apps.
+Transforming four floors of Fumihiko Maki’s glass and steel structure at 51 Astor Place and creating an incubator for new applications of IBM’s breakthrough cognitive computing technology and a design studio for next-generation programs, software and apps.